 A small number of women experience menopause symptoms for up to a decade before menopause actually occurs, and 1 in 10 women experience menopausal symptoms for 12 years following their last period.

-The median age for menopause is 51, though it may occur on average up to two years earlier for African-American and Latina women.
-More studies are needed to understand the onset of menopause for non-Caucasian women.
+The median age for menopause is 51, though it may occur on average up to two years earlier for Black and Latina women.
+More studies are needed to understand the onset of menopause for women of color.

 There are many factors that help determine when you’ll begin menopause, including genetics and ovary health.
 Perimenopause occurs before menopause.
 Perimenopause is a time when your hormones begin to change in preparation for menopause.

 About 1 percent of women begin menopause before the age of 40, which is called premature menopause or primary ovarian insufficiency.
 About 5 percent of women undergo menopause between the ages of 40 and 45.
 This is referred to as early menopause.

 Perimenopause vs. menopause vs. postmenopause